 Cell phones and other electronic devices must be switched off and kept in bags at all times, unless directed by a teacher.
-This includes break times for years 7-10.
 Any devices used in these times will be confiscated by a teacher who will inform the Dean.
 The confiscated device used will be held by the School Office until the end of the school day, and the student's name recorded.
 The Dean will inform the parent of inappropriate use of the device on a second instance of confiscation and the device will be kept for five school days.
 If this is a phone, this will require the confiscated item to be handed in to the School Office daily at 8.30am and will be available for collection at 3.30pm for the confiscation period.
 Subsequent confiscations will incur a longer confiscation period.